nmoinvaz/proxyres/doc/proxy_resolver.md

 ### proxy_resolver_get_list

 Gets the list of proxies that have been resolved.
+Each proxy in the list is separated by a comma and in the format: `scheme://host:port`.

 **Arguments**
 |Type|Name|Description|